Established by Bengt Sjöberg 2016

 My brother Bengt.

 On 17 January this year 2017, my brother Bengt died at the age of 67.
-During this last year we spent more time together than ever before, growing closer not only in our work but also in our shared beliefs as we established The Sjöberg Foundation.
+During this last year we spent more time together than ever before, growing closer as we established The Sjöberg Foundation.

 Bengt's life was greatly influenced by his upbringing.
 He was born in 1949 as the fourth and last son of our farming family.
 As the youngest he benefited from an increasingly mechanized agriculture environment and his physical labor was not needed.
 He had time to dream.
 Bengt, the dreamer, had time to fantasize about all the things he would have when he grew up.
 He dreamed of the motorcycles he saw in his big brother's magazines and of course cars too.
 He devoted endless time to dreaming about and designing different car models.
 This interest in cars was his passion for life.
 He was convinced that one day he would have the money to get all the cars and motorcycles of his dreams.
 However we brothers were skeptical.
 In spite of our skepticism Bengt’s stubborness formed, and a little loner dreaming of cars took shape.